 The treatment for periodontal disease will depend on the severity of the case.

-Periodontal Therapy (Scaling and Root Planing): when periodontal disease is present, a regular prophy (cleaning) above the gum line will not sufficiently treat the disease.
-Using anesthetic, our dental hygienist removes the tartar from both above and below the gum line, and removes rough spots on the tooth root where bacteria accumulates.
+Scaling and Root Planing: the dentist will scale (scrape) the tartar from above and below the gum line.
+Root planing removes tough spots on the tooth root where bacteria accumulates.

 Medications: can be used to control the infection.

 Flap Surgery: dentists may elect this procedure is root planing and medications prove ineffective.
 In this case, your dentist will peel back the gums to remove the hidden tartar.
 The gums are then sutured back in place again so that they fit snugly around the teeth.

 Bone and Tissue Grafts: in severe cases your dentist may choose this procedure in order to regenerate lost bone or tissue caused by the periodontitis.
 Bone grafts involve the dentist placing natural or synthetic bone is the area of bone loss to promote regrowth.
 In cases where gum tissue has been lost, your dentist may suggest a soft tissue graft where they take gum tissue from another area of your mouth and place it over the exposed tooth roots.

 Periodontal disease risk factors

 - Smoking: one of the leading causes of gum disease.

 - Poor brushing and flossing habits: causes plaque buildup, and eventual tartar deposits to form.